Diet and Lifestyle changes for a healthy digestive system

 - Choose a wholegrain breakfast cereal or porridge in the morning, you could even add a handful of nuts and seeds or some fruit

-- Eat small regular meals.
+- Eat small regular meals throughout the day.

 - Swap white bread for wholegrain or granary bread.

 - Eating fruit, vegetables and wholegrain cereals is associated with reduced risk of certain cancers including those of the digestive system.
 These foods are high in fibre, antioxidants and other protective nutrients.
 Be careful not to eat excessive amounts of fibre as this can also cause problems with constipation or loose bowel movements that are difficult to control.
 For information about fibre contents view the fibre contents chart.
 For further information and advice on food and diet, please visit the NHS Choices website.